idilugurnal/hypatos_challenge/README.md

 For Description, the following evaluation is used:
 - Levenshtein distance between gt and extraction description item / length of gt description item

+## Unit Test

+The methods developed for this challenge is tested and the test can be run as:

+> python test.py